 - You understand that you may have to provide receipts to prove the CDB was used to pay for out-of-pocket dental care expenses.

-- The name of your child’s dentist or dental hygienist
+- The date (or expected date) of your child’s or children’s dental appointment.

-- Information on your employer and your partner/spouse’s employer, if applicable.
+- The name, address and telephone number of your employer and your spouse’s or common-law partner’s employer, if applicable.

 Once you receive the benefit, you must use it to pay for dental services.
-If the services in that year cost less than the total benefit amount, you don’t have to return any unused money.
+If the services in that year cost less than the total benefit amount, the CRA expects you to spend it on the child’s oral health needs in lieu of returning any unused money.

 It’s very important to speak openly with your dentist.
 They might be able to set up treatment and payment options that work with your financial situation.
 Give them a call to see what can be done to help.